Webhook API & Automation

 Setup Instructions #

-3. For visual elements, adjust the "Show Duration" to control how long it appears.
+- For visual elements, set the Display Duration (seconds) to control how long it appears.

 >_ Example cURL Command #